 Rose Medical Center (Memorial Scrolls Trust of Westminster Synagogue) Holocaust Torah

 It is miraculous enough to possess a cherished Westminster Trust Holocaust Torah.
 These sacred scrolls are a living, breathing tribute and triumph to the victims of the Shoah and legacy of Jewish perseverance and continuity.
-However, it is even more unique and special for a health care institution to utilize living, hollowed, ritual history.
+However, it is even more unique and special for a health care institution to utilize living, hallowed, ritual history.

 For the past 29 years, Rose Medical Center in Denver, Colorado, has savored their “permanently loaned” Torah scroll from Susice, former Czechoslovakia.